Phase 1 Deployment

 Deployment Roadmap

-Phased approach starting with Alaska and expanding to the Pacific region
+Phased approach anchored at Colville and expanding across the Pacific

 current Cost